manodeep/Corrfunc/README.rst

    bin.
 Can be a massive performance hit (~ 2.2x in case of wp).
    Disabled by default.

-3. ``DOUBLE_PREC`` -- switches on calculations in double precision.
-Disabled by default (i.e., calculations are performed in single precision by default).

 Mocks (in `mocks.options <mocks.options>`__)
 ----------------------------------------------